Community Group Visits

 How to book a visit

-If your community group would like to visit the History of Education Centre, please email our administrator Julie Donald at: email@example.com.
+If your community group would like to visit the History of Education Centre, please email our administrator at firstname.lastname@example.org.

-Please note, in the event that you need to cancel a booking, please give us as much notice as possible – our volunteers’ time is valuable and it costs us to heat our building for each visit.
+Please note, in the event that you need to cancel a booking, please give us as much notice as possible – our volunteers’ time is valuable.

 Groups who cancel giving us less than 24 hours notice or who do not give us any notification at all will be charged a small fee, except in the case of a genuine emergency or poor weather conditions.